waldobronchart/ShortcutMapper/README.md

 # Overview

-This project is directly hosted on github from the main **gh-pages** branch.
+This project is directly hosted on github from the **master** branch.
 All changes to this branch are live.

 ```
 /content         The website content